 Candidacy.
-Candidacy for the master's degree is established when, following acceptance into a degree program and completion of all acceptance requirements, the graduate student and the advisor plan a program of study which is approved by the student's committee, the Department Chair or program Coordinator and the Director of Graduate Studies.
+Candidacy for the master's degree is established when, following acceptance into a degree program and completion of all acceptance requirements, the graduate student and the advisor plan a program of study which is approved by the student's committee, the Department Chair and the Director of Graduate Studies.
 Filing of the degree plan with the Office of Graduate Studies should be done at or prior to completion of 12 semester credit hours of degree requirements and must be done prior to completion of 18 semester credit hours toward the degree.
-Students failing to submit a program or receive approval may be required to complete one-half of the required
+Students failing to submit a program or receive approval may be required to complete one-half of the required credits (exclusive of thesis) after approval is received.
+The planned program should list all courses, any special projects, and any other educational experiences that are to be a part of the master's program.
+It is not necessary to include the topic if the thesis/project option is chosen.

 Continuous Registration.
-Students who have begun their master's thesis/project research should register for 699/698 each regular semester until the degree requirements have been completed, unless granted an official leave of absence from the program for medical or other exceptional reasons.
+Students who have begun their master's thesis/project research should register for 698/699 each regular semester until the degree requirements have been completed, unless granted an official leave of absence from the program for medical or other exceptional reasons.
 Although multiple registrations for these courses are common, only six hours of credit for thesis or three hours for project will be granted on the final academic record.